Broly1/Hackintosh-linux-Installer/README.md

 ### High Sierra 10.13.6 (17G65, 17G66, 17G8030)
 ### Mojave 10.14.6 (18G84, 18G87, 18G95)

-# Getting the macOS Installer
 ## Get macOS Installer with gibMacOS
 * Downloading the installer files fairly straight forward process but may take a while depending on your internet speeds.
 * To start extract gibMacOS and and open your terminal change directory to the gibmacos.command script.
-* Run it with ./gibMacOS.command
+* Run it with `./gibMacOS.command `
-### This will allow you to choose the macOS version to download.
+***This will allow you to choose the macOS version to download.
 <img src="pict/2019-09-11_12-41.png" width=600>

 * In my case I chose option 1.
 It will download the macOS installer files.
 * Make sure that BaseSystem.dmg is downloaded completely thats what we will use to create the installer
 * Once downloaded you can proceed to the next step.
-# Creating the macOS Install USB
+## Creating the macOS Install USB
-## Now to create the install USB...

  * Find BaseSystem.dmg inside `/gibMacOS-master/macOS\ Downloads/publicrelease/`
  * Drag it to your desktop or somewhere else if you prefer.
  * Open your terminal and change directory to where the BaseSystem.dmg file is in my case:
  * `cd Desktop`